CZ-NIC/knot/doc/reference.rst

 -------------

 If set, the zone is loaded from the Redis database configured at :ref:`database_zone-db-listen`.
-The value of this option is the zone instance number within the database to be read.
+The value of this option is the zone instance number within the database to be read, from the range 1..8.

 ..
 NOTE::
    With this option, the textual zone file is never loaded.